mopper97/mopper97.github.io/_publications/2009-10-01-paper-title-number-1.md

 permalink: /publication/2009-10-01-paper-title-number-1
 excerpt: 'We take a look at whether a developmentally plausible curriculum is beneficial for pre-training.'
 date: 2023-10-01
-venue: 'CoNLL 2023 Shared Task: BabyLM Challenge'
+venue: 'CoNLL Shared Task: BabyLM Challenge'
 paperurl: 'https://arxiv.org/pdf/2311.00128.pdf'
 ---
-We take a look at whether a developmentally plausible curriculum is beneficial for pre-training
+We look at whether Elman's idea of curriculum learning can be revitalised using developmentally plausible data.
+While we found no benefit over random sampling using the BabyLM pre-training corpora, we were able to attribute this to the majority of the data being high utility (i.e., simple transcribed speech).
+When we switched to a training setting where a lot of the data was more complicated and lowered the proportion of transcribed speech, we found some preliminary evidence that it might be worth starting small after all.

 [Read Here](https://arxiv.org/pdf/2311.00128.pdf)

-Recommended citation: Your Name, You.
-(2009).
-"Paper Title Number 1." <i>Journal 1</i>.
-1(1).